Title: Army Corporal, World War II, Korean War, Vietnam War

 The Bauman family moved from Philadelphia to a little neighborhood in nearby Delaware County called Lester.
 That was in 1913, a year after their only son, William (“Bill”) was born.

 Lester is in Tinicum Township, whose borders are the Delaware River to the south, Philadelphia on the east, the John Heinz National Wildlife Refuge on the north, and Darby Creek and the Boeing helicopter plant in Ridley Township on the west.
 Today, the runways of Philadelphia International Airport take up more than half of the township’s land area.
-Tinicum was the site of the first recorded European settlement in Pennsylvania, but is also notable for being the birthplace of the stromboli in 1950.
+Tinicum was the site of the first recorded European settlement in Pennsylvania, but may be more notable for being the birthplace of the stromboli in 1950.

 William Sr. began working at Scott Paper Company in 1913, remaining there until he retired in 1950.
 His marriage to Maude Dunhour was a quick affair; their wedding was in June, 1901 when she was 17, and their first daughter arrived in September.